-A parenting plan is a document that defines all child custody matters.
-Specifically, it is filed with the court and explains the parties' agreement (or the court's order) regarding visitation, legal decision making, transportation and many other topics related to the parties' children.
-Because it is what guides the parties on all post-divorce related matters related to their children, we consider it to be the most important child custody document in Georgia.
+A parenting plan is a required document that defines all child custody matters and is filed with the court.
+It explains the parties' agreement (or the court's order) regarding visitation, legal decision making, transportation, and many other topics related to the parties' children.
+Because it guides the parties on all post-divorce related matters pertaining to their children, we consider it the most crucial child custody document in Georgia.
 Like most areas of Georgia law related to divorce, if the parties cannot agree, the judge will make the ultimate decision considering proposals submitted by each parent and the best interests of the child.
-O.C.G.A. §19-9-1.

 Parenting Plan Requirements

-Most importantly, a parenting plan must address where a child will reside at all given times including not only the normal visitation schedule but also special provisions for summers and holidays.
-In addition to time, visitation restrictions can be included in the parenting plan that are in the best interest of the child ro children involved.
+Most importantly, a parenting plan must address where a child will reside at all given times, including the regular visitation schedule and special provisions for summers and holidays.

-A parenting plan is not complete without a final decision maker for each major legal decision making catagory: health care, education, extracurricular activities, and religion.
-Although the vast majority of cases have joint legal decision making, a final decision must be made when the parties disagree and documented in the parenting plan.
+A parenting plan is not complete without a final decision maker for each major legal decision-making category: health care, education, extracurricular activities, and religion.
+Although most cases have joint legal decision making, a final decision must be made when the parties disagree and documented in the parenting plan.

 "Neither parent shall consume excessive amounts of alcohol in the presence of the children, nor shall use of illegal drugs be allowed or tolerated in any way."